lavudyaraja/pharma-company-site/FIX_SUMMARY.md

 ```

 ### 3. Redeploy Application
-After making these changes, redeploy your application to Vercel.
+After making these changes:
+1. Push your code to GitHub
+2. Vercel will automatically deploy your application
+3. The API routes will be deployed as serverless functions

+### 4. Vercel-Specific Configuration
+The project now includes:
+- Serverless API functions in the `api/` directory
+- Vercel configuration in `vercel.json`
+- Proper CORS handling for cross-origin requests

 ## Verification Steps